youssefid15/ML-Lab-Stable-diffusion/README.md

 🛠️ Development Environment Setup
-1. Python Version
+1. thon Version
-Ensure you have Python 3.8+ installed.
-You can check with: python --version
+Ensure you have thon 3.8+ installed.
+You can check with: thon --version

-2. Create a Virtual Environment (Optional but Recommended) python -m venv venv source venv/bin/activate  # On Windows: venv\Scripts\activate
+2. Create a Virtual Environment (Optional but Recommended) thon -m venv venv source venv/bin/activate  # On Windows: venv\Scripts\activate

 3. Install Required Libraries: